Microchip-MPLAB-Harmony/bootloader_apps_i2c/apps/i2c_bootloader_wlcsp/readme.md

 - Bootloader uses I2C peripheral library in non-interrupt mode and implements two tasks:
     1. To process the I2C events
     2. To perform flash read/write/verify operations
-- It is implemented in non-blocking mode thereby allowing other tasks to co-exist (if any)

 ### SDCARD Host Application
 - This is a embedded I2C host application which sends the application image stored in the SD card to the target board over the I2C bus